 The performance of SPL is expected to increase over time in terms of accuracy and radiometric capabilities.
 This will result in a shift over time in application areas for which SPL is suitable.
-It is also expected that the effective pulse rate of SPL systems will continue to improve, just as the effective pulse rate for linear-mode systems has steadily improved over the past two decades.
+It is also expected that the effective pulse rate of SPL systems will continue to improve, just as effective the pulse rate for linear-mode systems has steadily improved over the past two decades.
 This can be seen in Figure 3.
 With current performance levels at six million points per second, SPL could potentially be capturing one billion points per second in less than a decade from now.

-Concluding Remarks
+Concluding remarks

 Bringing down the cost per point through higher effective pulse rates is the best way to address large-area, high-point-density projects in the future.
-As the use of SPL becomes appropriate in more and more applications, we will see positive changes throughout industries, such as increased efficiency in resource management, more effective infrastructure planning and better preparation for natural disasters.
+As more applications appropriate for SPL emerge, we will see positive changes throughout industries, such as increased efficiency in resource management, more effective infrastructure planning and better preparation for natural disasters.